puntorigen/nicegui-router/README.md

 # nicegui-router
-File-based routing and theming for NiceGUI, bringing structured navigation and consistent page themes from Python.
+File-based routing and theming for NiceGUI, bringing structured navigation and consistent page themes.